bytecodealliance/wasmtime/cranelift/docs/testing.rst

 The options given on the ``isa`` line modify the ISA-specific settings defined in :file:`lib/codegen/meta/isa/*/settings.py`.

-All types of tests allow shared Cretonne settings to be modified:
+All types of tests allow shared Cranelift settings to be modified:

 .. productionlist::
     settings      : { setting }